-Aloo Gobi Matar, a gloriously filling, heavily spiced Indian or Punjabi vegan sabzi curry featuring potatoes, cauliflower, and peas.
+Aloo gobi matar ki sabzi, a gloriously filling, heavily spiced Indian or Punjabi vegan sabzi curry featuring potatoes, cauliflower, and peas.

 The long list of ingredients might make you think that this is a tricky recipe, but it is remarkably simple with no mad skills required, just a little chopping and stirring!

-The unmistakable presence of fresh curry leaves and asafoetida sing through all of the other bold flavours.
+The unmistakable presence of fresh curry leaves and asafoetida sings through all of the other bold flavours.

 Where’s the sauce?

-My version, like so many variants on aloo gobi is a dry curry.
+My version, like so many variants on aloo gobi, is a dry curry, or "ki sabzi".

 Adding cauliflower to that recipe would work well.